overlay-market/OIPs/_examples/oip-1/hedge.md

 for a profit of 74.4 ETH - 100 ETH = -25.6 ETH.
 The 40% loss from the X feed position has been reduced to a loss of 25.6% in ETH terms.

-Hedged portfolio protects the gains in ETH terms even more significantly.
+Hedged portfolio reduces the losses in ETH terms even more significantly.

 ##### Check Hedged PnL Formula